LNER

 Air quality inside and out

-On our trains, the train ventilation system ensures a continuing supply of fresh air
+• On our trains, the train ventilation system ensures a continuous supply of fresh air

-To improve air quality at our stations, we promote sustainable travel to and from our stations with secure bike racks placed in our stations, bike reservations on our trains, and the introduction of our door-to-door app.
+• To improve air quality at our stations, we promote sustainable travel to and from our stations with secure bike racks placed in our stations, and bike reservations on our trains.

 Customer satisfaction